zicht/z/res/doc/tutorial.md

 ```
 what == "hello"
 ? "hello to you to!"
-: "I don't know what " . what . " means, sorry..."
+: cat("I don't know what ",  what, " means, sorry...")
 ```

-You must recognize the `... ? ... : ...` ternary operator and the `"string" . "concatenation"` operator from PHP.
+You must recognize the `... ? ... : ...` ternary operator and the from PHP.
 You probably noted that the variables aren't prefixed with a dollar sign as in PHP.
-During the development of Z, I decided not to use prefixed variables, because they unnessecarily clutter the```` code.
+During the development of Z, I decided not to use prefixed variables, because they unnessecarily clutter the code.
+Finally, that cat() functions concatenates the string.
+There is no operator for this.

 See the [reference](reference.html) for more information on supported operators.

 # Creating a plugin #